ivy-nguyen12/Financial_Analysis/README.md

 ## Leverage & Risk Analysis

-- **Leverage Comparison** with Disney, Warner Bros, Amazon, and Apple shows that Netflix has a moderate leverage ratio (**29.5%**) — slightly below the industry average
+- Netflix’s leverage ratio (29.5%) was slightly below the industry average based on comparisons with Disney, Warner Bros., Amazon, and Apple.
-- **Credit Ratings:** S&P: BBB / Moody’s: Ba1 (with positive outlook)
+- Credit Ratings: S&P: BBB / Moody’s: Ba1 (with positive outlook)
-- **Default Risk:** Despite rising competition, strong earnings and liquidity reduce near-term risk
+- Despite increasing competition, Netflix’s strong earnings, declining beta, and healthy liquidity lowered short-term default risk.

 ---

 ## Key Findings

-- Netflix’s **ROA and ROE improved year over year**, showing increasing operational efficiency and return on equity investment.
+- Netflix’s ROA and ROE improved steadily, signaling enhanced operational efficiency and profitability.
-- **Earnings per share (EPS)** showed strong growth from $6.26 in 2020 to $10.10 in 2022.
+- EPS increased from $6.26 in 2020 to $10.10 in 2022, reflecting robust earnings growth.
-- The **Debt-to-Equity ratio decreased** from 2.54 to 1.34, reflecting improved capital structure and lower financial risk.
+- Debt-to-equity ratio declined significantly, indicating reduced financial risk and improved capital structure.
-- **Netflix's valuation** using GGM suggested that the stock might be undervalued, despite market headwinds in 2022.
+- Beta declined over time, suggesting reduced stock volatility and a more stable risk profile.
-- **Beta declined**, implying a shift in stock risk profile to be closer to the market average.
+- The DCF model estimated Netflix's intrinsic value at ~$450, suggesting it was slightly undervalued in late 2023.

 ---

 ## Investment Perspective

-- **Equity Investor:** High growth potential but moderate risk (Beta > 1)
+- **Equity Investor:** High growth potential with a moderate risk profile (Beta > 1 earlier, but declining)
-- **Debt Investor:** Improving solvency and conservative leverage offer reassurance
+- **Debt Investor:** Improving solvency and a more conservative capital structure enhance credit quality
-- **Valuation Outlook:** Near optimal capital structure, backed by strong EPS growth and industry leadership
+- **Valuation Outlook:** Near optimal leverage and strong EPS growth, with the stock appearing modestly undervalued based on DCF analysis

 ---

 ## What I Learned

-- Applying real-world valuation models like CAPM and GGM enhances interpretation of financial risk and investor return expectations.
+- CAPM and DCF models together provide a robust framework for assessing cost of capital and intrinsic value.
-- Financial trend analysis offers powerful insights into business performance beyond single-period analysis.
+- DCF modeling is more appropriate than dividend models for firms like Netflix that reinvest earnings.
-- Financial statements and ratio interpretation are foundational for understanding business strategy and investor outcomes.
+- Multi-year trend and ratio analysis are essential for understanding a company’s financial trajectory and investment potential.

 ---

 ## What I Plan to Improve

-- Expand the analysis with discounted cash flow (DCF) modeling to complement dividend-based valuation.
+- Add peer-based valuation using relative multiples (e.g., EV/EBITDA, P/E) for triangulation
-- Add scenario analysis based on different macroeconomic or strategic growth assumptions.
+- Integrate updated market and macroeconomic data to refine risk-return assumptions
-- Include peer benchmarking (e.g., Disney+, Amazon Prime) to contextualize Netflix’s performance.
+- Explore scenario and sensitivity analysis to assess valuation impact under different growth and discount rate assumptions

 ---

 ## About Me

 Hi, I’m Vy Nguyen and I’m currently pursuing my MS in Business Analytics at UC Irvine.
 I’m passionate about data analytics in Finance and Investment.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/vy-ngoc-lan-nguyen).